semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 #### string data type

-As we have seen at the beginning, a string is a sequence of characters. it is part of the sequence data type and is used to represent a single, special character or a sequence of characters which form text.
-String literals are delimited using either single, double or triple quotes.
+As we have seen at the beginning, a string is a sequence of characters.
+It is part of the sequence data type and is used to represent a single, special character or a sequence of characters which form text.
+String literals are delimited using either single, double, or triple quotes.

 ```python